frptools/epicycle/README.md

 - Designed to be easy to break apart later for scalability
 - Clean shared component references allowing for later extraction to separate npm packages
 - One-stop-shop build process for development, testing and deployment builds
-- Integrated routing and component-isolated style management
+- Router integration and page-specific metadata for enabling correct HTTP status codes
+- Style management provided by [FreeStyle](https://github.com/blakeembrey/free-style) for clean, component-isolated styling (easy to remove if traditional CSS files are preferred)

 ## Setup & Installation